cool4zbl/cool4zbl/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building a Geo data collection platform using Go
+- 🔭 I’m currently working on building a platform that can integrate various apps using SingleSPA & Kotlin...
 - 🌱 I’m currently learning and exploring the fascination of algorithms and distributed systems
-- 👯 I’m looking to collaborate on developing large-scale systems
+- 👯 I’m interested in collaborating on developing large-scale systems, diving into the unknown
 - 📫 How to reach me: binliu.zhang#gmail.com
 - 🤠 More about me: zhangbinliu.me
 - 😄 Pronouns: she/her/hers